rdunk/sanity-blocks-vue-component/README.md

 ## Using Component Serializers

-The most common use case is defining serializers for custom block types and marks, using the `types` and `marks` serializer properties respectively.
-For example, if you have a block of `_type` `custom`, you can add a property to the `serializers.types` object with the key `custom` and a value of the Vue component that should serialize this block.
+The most common use case is defining serializers for custom block types and marks, using the `types` and `marks` serializer properties.
+For example, if you have a block of `_type` `custom`, you can add a property to the `serializers.types` object with the key `custom` and a value of the Vue component that should serialize blocks of that type.

-When using a custom Vue component as a serializer, all properties of the block or mark object (excluding `_key` and `_type`) will be passed as [props](https://v3.vuejs.org/guide/component-props.html). **To access the data, you should define the correpsonding props in your component.** For mark serializers, you can also use [slots](https://v3.vuejs.org/guide/component-slots.html) to access the mark text or content.
+When using a custom Vue component as a serializer, all properties of the block or mark object (excluding `_key` and `_type`) will be passed as [props](https://v3.vuejs.org/guide/component-props.html).

+> **To access the data, you should define the correpsonding props in your component.**

+For mark serializers, you can also use [slots](https://v3.vuejs.org/guide/component-slots.html) to access the mark text or content.

 ## License